- Search The Registry

 - My Account

-*Thomas Dartmouth Rice was born on this date in1808.
-He was a White entertainer and playwright who popularized the Jim Crow character in minstrel shows.
+*Thomas Dartmouth Rice was born on this date in 1808.
+He was a white-American entertainer and playwright who popularized the Jim Crow character in minstrel shows.

 Thomas Rice was born in the lower east side of Manhattan, New York near the East River docks.
 Rice received some formal education in his youth, but quit school in his teenage years when he acquired an apprenticeship with a woodcarver named Dodge.
 Despite his occupational training, Rice quickly made a career as a performer.
 By 1827, he was a traveling actor, appearing not only as a stock player in several New York theaters, but also performing on frontier stages in the coastal South and the Ohio River valley.